turingschool/backend-curriculum-site/module1/lessons/modules.md

 amazon = AmazonOrder.new
 grub = GrubhubOrder.new

+amazon.confirmation('chocolate')
+grub.confirmation('chocolate')

+amazon.review
+grub.review

 amazon.delivery
 grub.delivery

-amazon.review
-amazon.review
 ```

+**Turn & Talk:**

-Turn & Talk: What just happened there?
+What just happened there?

+### Key Points

-And now we just treat it as if the `confirmation` and `review` methods were part of our other classes, where you call the methods on an instance of an class.
+- Once a module is included in a class, any object created from that class can call the method in the module (we just treat it as if the `confirmation` and `review` methods were part of our other classes, where you call the methods on an instance of an class.)
+- Many classes can include the same module
+- Each class can include many modules

 ## Exercise: Modules